sdercolin/vlabeler/README.md

 5. Select a way that your project is created. `Default` is suitable for most cases
 6. If you want to import a single file as input, select `File` and set the file path.
 This option is not allowed with some labelers
-7. If you want to generate templates with a plugin, select `Template generator` and setup the plugin
+7. If you want to generate templates with a plugin, select `Template generator` and set up the plugin
 8. Click `Finish` and start editing
 9. Click `Export` in the menu to get the edited label file